xunilrj/sandbox/sources/rust/generational_index/Readme.md

 }
 ```

-And we can finally use like this.
+And we can finally use it in the code.

 ```rust
 fn main() {